eulersson/notes/content/Drafts/Publish Obsidian Notes.md

 - Getting a custom theme that reflects my style more.
 - Write README on the **obsidian-github-exporter** after the quarentine has finished.
 - Write a post about my workflow.
+- Cancel previous running actions if you dispatch the publish action before the current hasn't finished.